 Test of Significant Toxicity Approach

-Acute and chronic toxicity test data would be assessed using the Test of Significant Toxicity (TST) statistical approach as developed by United States Environmental Protection Agency (U.S. EPA 2010b).
+Acute and chronic aquatic toxicity test data would be assessed using the Test of Significant Toxicity (TST) statistical approach as developed by United States Environmental Protection Agency (U.S. EPA 2010b).
 The TST approach is based on a type of modified hypothesis test referred to as bioequivalence testing.
 Bioequivalence is a statistical approach that has long been used in evaluating clinical trials in pharmaceutical products and by the Food and Drug Administration (FDA), in evaluating the attainment of soil cleanup standards for contaminated sites, and to evaluate the effects of pesticides in experimental ponds (U.S. EPA 2010a).
-The TST approach compares the organism response (e.g. survival, growth, and reproduction) in test water to the response of organisms held in control water.
+The TST approach compares the organisms’ response (e.g., survival, growth, and reproduction) in test water to the response of organisms held in control water.
 The TST approach improves upon the traditional hypothesis tests used to assess aquatic toxicity by establishing RMDs and through the reversal of the null and alternative hypothesis.
-The TST approach’s RMDs provide an unambiguous measurement of a test concentration’s toxicity, while low false positive and false negative rates provide more statistical power to correctly identify a test concentration as “toxic” or “non-toxic.”
-The reversed acute and chronic null hypotheses provide dischargers with an incentive to improve the precision of test results (i.e., decrease within-test variability) by improving laboratory procedures and/or by increasing the number of replicates used in a given toxicity test.
+The RMDs provide an unambiguous measurement of a test concentration’s toxicity, while low false positive and false negative rates provide more statistical power to correctly identify a test concentration as “toxic” or “non-toxic.”
+The reversed acute and chronic null hypotheses provide dischargers with an incentive to improve the precision of test results (i.e., decrease within-test variability) by improving laboratory procedures and/or by increasing the number of replicates used in a given aquatic toxicity test.

 Program of Implementation